gearglow/ReptiliaWithATwist/The List.md

-"You gonna tell them that they're functionally immortal now?"
+"You gonna tell the others that they're functionally immortal now?"
 Lily asked.

 "Nah," Elysia replied.
 "It's more fun if they figure it out themselves."